shahid129/sully-s-kitchen/README.md

 Testing for this website was done several people in several ways.
 My brother checked the website and suggested a lot small changes to make it look better.My mentor Seun played a vital role for building this.

-Online testing was done using the online validator websites and they are -
+Online testing for html and css was done using the online validator websites and they are -

 - W3C Validator
 - Jigsaw css validator